 What profession does Joan Archer strive for in the film?

-Discover the awards and nominations received by The Wife.
-Explore the history of The Wife and its cast and crew.
+Discover all the awards and nominations received by The Wife, from Oscars to film festival honors.
+Learn how The Wife and its cast and crew have been recognized by critics and the industry alike.

 This plot unfolds chronologically, although significant segments are recounted through flashbacks.
 In 1958, Joan Archer, portrayed by Annie Starke, encounters Joseph Castleman (played by Harry Lloyd), a dashing married professor at a women’s college.
 Despite being a capable writer herself, Joan finds herself captivated by Joseph’s commanding presence and his advice that “a writer must write.”
 She meets a published alumna, Elaine Mozell, whose cynical take on women’s opportunities in literature leaves Joan feeling disheartened.